BMD-2

 The BMD-2 is a Soviet airborne infantry fighting vehicle, introduced in 1985.
-It is a variant of BMD-1 with a new turret and some changes done to the hull.
+It is a variant of BMD-1 with a new turret and changes to the hull.
 BMD stands for Boyevaya Mashina Desanta (Боевая Машина Десанта, which literally translates to "Airborne Combat Vehicle").

-It was developed as a replacement for the BMD-1 but it failed to replace it completely because of the downfall of the Soviet economy in the 1980s.
-NATO gave it the designation BMD M1981/1.
+It was developed as a replacement for the BMD-1 but did not supersede it entirely in Soviet service.
+Its NATO designation is BMD M1981/1.

 Development

 When the Soviet–Afghan War broke out, the Soviet forces operated BMP-1 IFVs and BMD-1 airborne IFVs.
 They were both armed with a 73 mm 2A28 Grom low-pressure smoothbore short-recoil semi-automatic gun, a 9S428 ATGM launcher capable of firing the 9M14 Malyutka, the 9M14M Malyutka-M and the 9M14P Malyutka-P ATGMs and a coaxial 7.62 mm PKT machine gun.
-Although their armament made for strong anti-tank firepower, it did not provide sufficient firepower against unarmoured vehicles, infantry, firing points and light fortified positions, especially during mountain battles because of the low elevation angles of the main gun.
+This armament was effective against soft targets such as unarmoured vehicles, infantry, and lightly fortified positions, but was not effective in the anti-tank role, and suffered in mountainous terrain due to the low elevation angle of the main gun.

 In 1981 the units fighting in Afghanistan started receiving new BMP-2 IFVs.
-Its 30 mm 2A42 multi-purpose autocannon with two-belt loading system and very high elevation angle solved some of the serious drawbacks of the 73 mm 2A28 gun.
+Its 30 mm 2A42 multi-purpose autocannon with two-belt loading system and high elevation angle addressed the drawbacks of the 73 mm 2A28 gun.
 The 9S428 ATGM launcher was replaced by a pintle-mounted 9P135M-1 ATGM launcher with semi-automatic control.

-It was now capable of firing the SACLOS-guided 9M113 Konkurs, the 9M113M Konkurs-M, the 9M111 Fagot and the 9M111-2 Fagot ATGMs, which proved to be much more effective and reliable than its previously listed missiles.
+It was now capable of firing the SACLOS-guided 9M113 Konkurs, the 9M113M Konkurs-M, the 9M111 Fagot and the 9M111-2 Fagot ATGMs, which proved to be much more effective and reliable than the older missiles.
 The Soviet airborne forces command decided to arm their units with similar vehicles.

 In the beginning it became obvious that the hull of BMD-1 was too small for the BMP-2 turret.
 Therefore, it was decided to design two vehicles.
-The first one was supposed to satisfy the immediate need of a new airborne IFV by modifying the BMD-1/BMP-1 turret, arming it with the same armament as the one on the BMP-2 and then fitting it onto the BMD-1 hull.
-The second vehicle was supposed to be much bigger to allow fitting of the BMP-2 turret and later became the BMD-3.
+The first was supposed to satisfy the immediate need for a new airborne IFV by modifying the BMD-1/BMP-1 turret, arming it with the same armament as the one on the BMP-2 and then fitting it onto the BMD-1 hull.
+The second vehicle was intended to be much bigger to allow fitting of the BMP-2 turret and later became the BMD-3.

 The modernised variant of the BMD-1 was developed in 1983 and incorporated the new B-30 turret armed with a 30 mm 2A42 multi-purpose autocannon, a 7.62 mm PKT coaxial machine gun and a pintle-mounted 9P135M ATGM launcher.
 It entered production in 1985.